Scar management

 If primary therapies are unsuitable, options include:

-• Pressure therapy: Long-term compression using elastic fabrics, suitable for extensive burn scars
+• Pressure therapy: long-term compression with elastic fabrics, suitable for extensive burn scars

-• Autologous fat transfer: Filling depressions, especially for facial contour restoration
+• Autologous fat transfer: filling depressed scars, especially for facial contour restoration

-• 5-Fluorouracil (5-FU) injections: Suppressing fibroblast activity as an alternative to corticosteroid injections
+• 5-Fluorouracil (5-FU) injections: suppress fibroblast activity as an alternative to corticosteroid injections

 Other options include: